7ep/r3z/docs/development_handbook.md

 imperative we wrap potential exception throwers in our own handling code where we can more-precisely describe the problem.

-For an example, see the code that uses our custom exceptions found in the exceptions directory
+For an example, in several of the top-level packages (the domains), there is often an "exceptions" package that contains related custom exceptions for that domain

 Invariants